Finding the Best Places to Retire Since 2006!

-Overview: The tiny, closely-knit village of Goodland, nearly completely surrounded by water and wilderness, makes its home on the outlying eastern edge of Marco Island in southwestern Florida.
+Overview: The tiny, rural village of Goodland, nearly completely surrounded by water and wilderness, makes its home on the outlying eastern edge of Marco Island in southwestern Florida.
 The only way to get here is via State Road 92/892 or by boat.

 Goodland was established after WWII by the Barron Collier Company, a Florida land developer.
 The name Goodland came from the land being good for farming and the shores being good for fishing.
 Today, the town is mostly residential with manufactured homes, cottages and triple story residences with triple balconies.
 Homes are not packed together like sardines and most of them, except for a few in the middle of the village, back to a canal.
 Life is relaxed and all about the water.
 The Goodland Boating Park has slips and a fishing station, and there are two marinas.
-Cultural amenities are few, but the burgeoning Goodland Arts Alliance's Harbor Arts Festival is in its fifth year.
+Cultural amenities are few, but the Goodland Arts Alliance's Harbor Arts Festival is in its sixth year.

 The Old Marco Lodge has great seafood, and Stan's Idle Hour Restaurant has live music, dancing and is always packed on weekends.
 Stan's also hosts the town's annual Mullet Festival.
 The Fakahatchee Strand Preserve State Park sits across Goodland Bay.
 Called the "Amazon of North America," this 20-mile swamp forest is a haven for hiking and wildlife viewing.

 Percentage of Population Age 45 or Better: 65%

 Cost of Living: 22% above the national average

 Climate: This area has a tropical climate.
 Summer temperatures are in the 80s and 90s, winter temperatures are in the 50s, 60s and 70s.
 On average, the area receives 55 inches of rain per year.